Mainspring Conservation Trust

 Studies show that in order for the next generation to care about the land, they must understand its value from a young age.
 Mainspring works closely with schools in the (upper) Little Tennessee and Hiwassee River Basins, summer programs and homeschool groups at many grade levels to encourage hands-on educational activities that allow kids to experience their natural surroundings in a way they can’t inside the classroom.

-Aquatic biologist Jason Meador leads this program and provides all equipment needed.
+Aquatic biologist Jason Meador leads this program with the assistance of Skye Cahoon and Mainspring provides all equipment needed.
 The activities include indoor or outdoor options and meets grade-specific science essential standards.

 K-2nd grade